kestra-io/docs/content/docs/15.how-to-guides/javascript.md

 Run JavaScript code inside of your flow.

-You can execute NodeJs code inside of a flow by either writing your NodeJS inline or by executing a `.js` file.
+You can execute NodeJS code inside of a flow by either writing your NodeJS inline or by executing a `.js` file.
 You can also get outputs and metrics from your NodeJS code too.

 ## Scripts